Plug-In RIS: A Novel Approach to Fully Passive Reconfigurable Intelligent Surfaces: Illustrative Results - Single User Case

-It is noteworthy that in this paper the system performance analysis is carried out using two and four sub-RIS configurations.
-During each transmission period, only one sub-RIS is used while the rest remain idle.
+It is noteworthy that in this paper, the system performance analysis is carried out using two and four sub-RIS configurations.
+For single-user scenarios, only one sub-RIS is used during each transmission period while the rest remain idle.
 On the other hand, the semi-passive RIS utilizes all implemented elements for maximum performance.
 In other words, the plug-in RIS uses only a portion of deployed elements, potentially sacrificing passive beamforming gain compared to the semi-passive RIS.
 However, the semi-passive RIS employs baseband components to estimate the cascaded channels and adjust its phase shifts autonomously, while the proposed plug-in RIS remains fully passive.
 Therefore, the plug-in RIS offers a favorable trade-off between system performance and EE/cost/complexity.
 Likewise, for the blind RIS, all implemented elements are engaged in each transmission cycle.